A look around Vietnamese Villages

 Duong lam ancient village hanoi

-6. Mang Den village, Kon Tum, central highlands of Vietnam
+6. Mang Den, Kon Tum, central highlands of Vietnam

 7. Vung Vieng Fishing Village